Trump ex-Russia adviser Fiona Hill testifies in impeachment inquiry

 The Trump administration’s removal in May of Marie Yovanovitch as U.S. ambassador to Ukraine may have figured in Hill’s testimony.

-On Friday, Yovanovitch testified that she had been ousted based on “unfounded and false claims” after coming under attack by Giuliani, who had been working to get Ukraine to investigate former Vice President Joe Biden, a top contender for the Democratic nomination to face Republican Trump in the November 2020 presidential election.
+On Friday, Yovanovitch testified she had been ousted based on “unfounded and false claims” after coming under attack by Giuliani.
+Giuliani had been working to get Ukraine to investigate Biden, a former vice president and contender for the Democratic nomination to face Trump in the November 2020 presidential election.

-The inquiry focuses on a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate unsubstantiated allegations against Biden and Biden’s businessman son, Hunter Biden, who had been on the board of a Ukrainian energy company.

-Democrats have accused Trump of pressuring a vulnerable U.S. ally to dig up dirt on a domestic rival after withholding $391 million in U.S. security aid intended to help combat Russian-backed separatists in the eastern part of Ukraine.
-Zelenskiy agreed to investigate.
-Trump eventually allowed the aid.
+Democrats have accused Trump of pressuring a vulnerable U.S. ally to dig up dirt on a domestic rival after withholding $391 million in U.S. security aid.
+Zelenskiy agreed to investigate and Trump eventually allowed the aid.

+Purpura acknowledged that because Trump released the summary of his call with Zelenskiy, it was not covered by executive privilege.
+But, he wrote, Trump had not waived executive privilege applying to internal deliberations surrounding the call or to other classified materials.

+Representatives for Wolosky and the White House did not immediately respond to a requests for comment on the letter.

-On Thursday, committees are scheduled to receive testimony from Gordon Sondland, the U.S. ambassador to the European Union.
+On Thursday, committees are scheduled to receive testimony from Sondland, the U.S. ambassador to the EU.

 Sondland, a Trump backer and not a career diplomat, participated in a text message exchange with Bill Taylor, the top U.S. diplomat in Ukraine.
 Democrats say it reveals concern among aides that Trump’s pressure on Ukraine to investigate Biden was improper.

 Sondland is expected to be asked why he relayed from Trump to other diplomats that the president said no “quid pro quos” connecting the Biden investigation with the U.S. aid.
-Quid pro quo is a Latin term meaning a favour for a favour.
+Quid pro quo is a Latin term meaning a favor for a favor.

 Negotiations between representatives for the whistleblower and congressional committees were deadlocked over Senate Intelligence Committee requests that the individual provide testimony in person, while the House committees were willing to exchange questions and answers in writing, according to two people familiar with the negotiations.

-The House panels also are scheduled this week to hear from Deputy Assistant Secretary of State George Kent and State Department Counsellor Ulrich Brechbuhl, a top aide to Secretary of State Mike Pompeo.
+The House panels also are scheduled this week to hear from Deputy Assistant Secretary of State George Kent and State Department Counselor Ulrich Brechbuhl, a top aide to Pompeo.

-Reporting by Jonathan Landay and Patricia Zengerle; Additional reporting by Karen Freifeld, Mark Hosenball, Makini Brice and Lisa Lambert; Writing by Will Dunham and Richard Cowan; Editing by Grant McCool and Peter Cooney
+Reporting by Jonathan Landay and Patricia Zengerle; Additional reporting by Karen Freifeld, Mark Hosenball, Makini Brice and Lisa Lambert; Writing by Will Dunham and Richard Cowan; Editing by Grant McCool, Peter Cooney and Lincoln Feast